james-elicx/package-manager-manager/README.md

 **package-manager-manager** is a library aimed at providing information regarding the package manager currently being used in a given project.

-It can be used in CLIs or similar projects which may at some point need to know and adapt their behavior based on the package manager currently used by the developer (e.g. A project scaffolding tool, a bundling too, etc...).
+It can be used in CLIs or similar projects which may at some point need to know and adapt their behavior based on the package manager currently used by the developer (e.g. A project scaffolding tool, a bundling tool, etc...).

 ## Usage